cocos/cocos-docs/en/asset/cache-manager.md

 5. Slowly save the resources from the temporary directory to the local cache directory in the background (the native platform skips this step);

 6. When the cache space is full, the older resources will be deleted using the LRU algorithm at this point (there is no size limit on the native platform's cache space, so skip this step, you can call manually for cleanup if needed).

-Resource management for the mini game can be found in the document [Resource Management for the WeChat Mini Games](../publish/publish-wechatgame.md#resource-management-for-the-wechat-mini-games).

 ## Query cache files